Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2026-03-26-multiplayer-addendum-magic-tournament-rules.markdown

 **x.2A** Commander Damage is considered Status Information and therefore subject to the rules defined in section 4.1 Player Communication.

+**x.2B** In Commander Matches, Players must communicate with each other using a common language that everyone can understand.
+Players are also refrained from secretely communicating with each other.
+However this doesn't mean players can't reveal hidden information available to them only to specific Players.

+**Examples**

+- _Alice is about to win the Game.
+Bob shows a card from their hand to Charlie, while asking for everyone to hear: "Should i use this now?".
+This is allowed._
+- _Alice is about to win the Game.
+Alice and Dory don't speak French.
+Bob and Chris start talking to each other in French to try and decide the best strategy.
+This is not allowed._
+- _Alice is about to win the Game.
+Bob whispers Charlie something unintelligible to Alice and Dory.
+This is not allowed._

 ## x.3 Play/Draw Rule

 **x.3A** Due to Commander being typically played in Best-of-One Matches, the way the turn cycles are organized in the Pod, and the fact that the first Player also draws, the Play-Draw Rule is ignored.